nteract/enchannel/README.md

 The core functionality of the notebook is to send messages from a frontend to a backend, and from a backend to a frontend ([or many frontends](https://github.com/nteract/jupyter-sidecar)).
 In the case of the Jupyter/IPython notebook, it communicates over websockets (which in turn reach out to ØMQ on the backend).

 What if you want to serve the same HTML and Javascript for the notebook application itself while being able to work in a native ØMQ environment?
-What if websockets are fairly restricted in your *ahem corporate* environment and you need to send data via `POST` and receive streaming updates using server-sent events?
+What if websockets are fairly restricted in your working \*ahem\* *corporate* environment and you need to send data via `POST` and receive streaming updates using server-sent events?

 We'd need a nice clean way to abstract the transport layer.
 Since [Jupyter is messages all the way down](http://jupyter-client.readthedocs.org/en/latest/messaging.html), one way is to hook up a series of event emitters all with the same interface.
 That's [definitely do-able](https://github.com/nteract/jupyter-transport-wrapper).
 What is proposed here is that we would rely on Observables - asynchronous data streams, [*from the future*](https://zenparsing.github.io/es-observable/).
 Observables are the multi-valued promise we've all been waiting for: